facebook/react-native-website/docs/statusbar.md

 static setTranslucent(translucent: boolean)
 ```

-Control the translucency of the status bar
+Control the translucency of the status bar.
+Android-only.

 **Parameters:**